NVIDIA/aistore/transport/README.md

 ```

-On the receive side, the `EndpointStats` map contains all the `transport.Stats` structures indexed by (unique) stream IDs for currently active streams.
+On the receive side, the `EndpointStats` map contains all the `transport.Stats` structures indexed by (unique) stream IDs for the currently active streams.

-For usage examples and details, please see [tests](transport/transport_test.go) in the local directory.
+For usage examples and details, please see [tests](transport_test.go) in the local directory.

 ## Testing